GandhiCloudLab/mcm-info/01-application-monitoring/readme.md

 ## 3. CPU, Memory and Network

-CPU Memory and Network can be seen more detailed at the Kubernetes POD level.
+CPU, Memory and Network can be seen more detailed at the Kubernetes POD level.

 <img src="images/09-pod.png" bordercolor=green>